mcgrof/fw-kdevops/README.md

 ssh fw-dev
 ssh fw-stable
 ```
+### Using ansible to install the latest linux-next target

 Next to run ansible to install and reboot into the latest linux version this
 project tracks: